 and is to formulate the loss under a cross-entropy regime, i. e. which dimension of represents the true class to maximize the predicted score at by gradient , and to minimize it at for the remaining false classes by gradients .
 If you are curious how these gradients are derived, I suggest to check out the logarithmic law with respect to , it is a straightforward thing. :-) During training, the predictions in range are generated by , using exponentials to ensure convexity and to softly boost higher raw probabilities normalized such that .

-Now if we train digit _2_ with and evaluate, we get a prediction for all ten digits,
+Now if we train digit _2_ with and evaluate, we get a prediction for all ten digits, each of them interpretable as percent.

 val sets = ('a' to 'h') map (c => getDigitSet(s"img/digits/$c/"))